thephpleague/csv/source/reading.md

 ## Interval methods

-The methods enable returning a specific interval of rows.
+The methods enable returning a specific interval of CSV rows.
 When called more than once, only the last filtering settings is taken into account.
+The interval is calculated **after filtering and/or sorting but before extracting the data**.

 ### setOffset($offset = 0)

-`setOffset` method specifies an optional offset for the return results.
+`setOffset` method specifies an optional offset for the return data.
 By default the offset equals `0`.

 ### setLimit($limit = -1)

-`setLimit` method specifies an optional maximum rows count for the return results.
+`setLimit` method specifies an optional maximum rows count for the return data.
 By default the offset equals `-1`, which translate to all rows.

 <p class="message-warning">Both methods have no effect on the `fetchOne` method output.</p>

-## Using the query features
+## A concrete example

 Here's an example on how to use the query features of the `Reader` class to restrict the `fetchAssoc` result: